TominF6453/gctf2018/README.md

 Connecting gives you a man page, you can use ![command] to execute shell commands and explore the server.
 There's a shell script which prints out the flag.
 ##### SECURITY BY OBSCURITY
 Heavily nested set of zips, bz2s, etc...
 Simply continue to uncompress until you come across the password protected .zip.
 Used JohnTheRipper password cracking to open, containing a txt file with the flag.
+##### FLOPPY2
+Using dosbox to redirect output of www.com to a file and hexdumping it reveals the flag.